Future Object Detection with Spatiotemporal Transformers: Experiments

 \section{Experiments}

-We implement the different approaches in PyTorch~\cite{paszke2019pytorch} and experiment on the NuScenes and NuImages datasets~\cite{caesar2020nuscenes}.
-The code will be made publicly available to facilitate future research on future object prediction or for other tasks with the models used in this work.
-First, we introduce the DETR-based approach, trained for future object prediction, together with different spatiotemporal extensions.
-Second, we introduce ego-motion-information to the model.
-Third, we compare the performance to a naïve approach, a tracking-based approach, the mechanism proposed by Luc \etal~\cite{luc2018predicting}, and an oracle.
-We also provide a comparison for different levels of future prediction.
-Last, we compare the performance to a lightweight oracle.
+We implement Future Object Detection training, evaluation, multiple reference methods, and the proposed spatiotemporal mechanisms.
+We use PyTorch~\cite{paszke2019pytorch} and experiment on the NuScenes and NuImages datasets~\cite{caesar2020nuscenes}.
+See Appendix~\ref{appendix:implementation-details} for additional details.
+The code will be made publicly available to facilitate future research on future object detection or for other tasks with the models used in this work.
+First, we report quantitative results for the proposed spatiotemporal mechanisms and compare them to multiple references.
+Second, we conduct two ablation studies.
+Third, we provide qualitative results.
+Additional experimental results are available in Appendix~\ref{appendix:additional-experimental}.